AvatarMAV: Fast 3D Head Avatar Reconstruction Using Motion-Aware Neural Voxels: Method

 \section{Method}

-ManVatar can generate a fast 3D head avatar by decoupling complex expression motion from the canonical appearance and voxel-based representation.
+AvatarMAV can generate a fast 3D head avatar by decoupling complex expression motion from the canonical appearance and voxel-based representation.
 In this section, we will introduce our voxel-based representation and the training process.